pwolle/flarejax/docs/source/index.rst

 	assert layer.w.shape == (4, 3)

-Optimizing the paramteres is as simpel as defining a loss function, an optimizer and calling ``opt.minimize``.
+Optimizing the parameters is as simple as defining a loss function, an optimizer and calling ``opt.minimize``.

 .. code-block:: python

-	# the loss function must takes the model as first argument
+	# the loss function must take the model as first argument
 	def loss_fn(model, x, y):
 		return jnp.mean((model(x) - y) ** 2)